 Glazed pellicia, or Pellicia arina, is commonly found in tropical regions of Central America and Mexico.
 They got their name from the glazed pellicia because of their distinctive pattern of iridescent blue and green scales on their wings.

 Also, you can see dark-purple shades all over its body.
-They just give the purple color when the light strike on their wings.
+They just give the purple color when the light strikes their wings.

 These butterflies are small, with a wingspan of 1 to 1.5 inches, and can be seen flying in March and April.
 These forest edges and trails inhabit species that mostly prefer flower nectar.